polar-app/polar-app/README.md

 Since you can create multiple pagemarks they work even if you jump around in a book (which is often in technical or research work).

 <a href="https://www.youtube.com/watch?v=OT3qLhMK6Zk"><img src="https://raw.githubusercontent.com/burtonator/polar-bookshelf/master/demo.png?1=2"></a>

-### Capturing Pages
+# Web Content

-PDF works well but we've found that many HTML pages don't convert to PDF well since they weren't intended to be printed.
+PDF is an excellent document but we've found that many HTML pages don't convert to PDF well since they were not intended to be printed.

-Captured pages are HTML content stored in ```phz``` (polar HTML zip) files.
+Captured pages contain HTML content stored in ```phz``` (polar HTML zip) files.

 We fetch all resources, render the page as DOM and apply CSS, then de-activate the page by removing all scripts.